gcamrit/docker-homestead/docs/services.md

 ```
 - Now run ```$ ls``` command, all the respositories which are inside Projects can be seen
 - Go to your project in which you want to play by ```$ cd project-repo```
-- php and composer related commands can be accomplish from here
+- php_cli related commands can be accomplish from here
 - Have Fun !

 ### Play with playground